jr2-team/todo-frontend/README.md

 :: or create a .bat file and run it (Windows only) start npm run build && npm run start
 ~~~

+## Debugging
+To lunch app in a debug mode you need to install [Debugger](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)